-Several implications become important here. ashundredsmeaningcan something
+The network and visualizations of borrowings lead to several conclusions.
+First, despite its common moniker the “Field Code,” the procedure code that emanated from New York to the American periphery was the production of hundreds of commissioners, legislators, and lawyers-turned-lobbyists, working out scores of draft codes.
+Second, the modifications and adaptations of the codes showed that change was possible.
+Not every jurisdiction felt compelled to take the Nevada approach of wholesale borrowing, and in many cases the fact of change makes it possible to discern a reason for the change.
+Textual evolutions—which we can now trace with precision—tell us about the evolution of ideas.
+Finally, the data show that in the normal course of codification, jurisdictions tended to import their procedural law almost entirely from outside the state, with few internal traditions remaining a part of the jurisdiction's procedural and remedial law.
+Only after states had adapted another jurisdiction's procedure code did it consistently reenact its own law, only occasionally bringing in external law or substantially reforming its own.

 So far we have retained the context of the surrounding sections within a particular code.
-But since our fundamental unit of comparison is section to section, we can use a technique called clustering to group sections based on their similarity to one another, regardless of which code they come from.
-There are innumerable clustering algorithms, but we used the affinity propagation clustering algorithm because its assumptions aligned with the characteristics of our problem.
-That algorithm finds an “exemplar” item which is most characteristic of the other items in the cluster.
-That assumption fits nicely with borrowings from the Field Code, where a single section (likely from a Field Code) had many borrowings, but where there could also be innovative sections from other states that might be more influential.
-In other words,
+But since our fundamental unit of comparison is the section, we used a technique called clustering to group sections based on their similarity to one another.
+For example, take the sections of the New York and California codes above (figures 3 and 4) which regulate the form of civil action.
+The clustering algorithm groups those two sections along with all other sections derived from them, regardless of which procedure code they come from.
+The result is a list of all the sections that have a genealogical relationship with one another. .

-The result was a set of approximately 2,900 clusters which contained at least five sections, though this probably overstates the number of innovative, ur-sections in the corpus.
-The biggest cluster, which concerned the use of affidavits in pleading, contained 103 sections103.
-Within each cluster, we organized the sections chronologically.
-We were thus able to see the development of the law from jurisdiction to jurisdiction over time.
+The result was a set of approximately three thousand clusters (with a minimum of five sections each).
+The biggest cluster, which concerned the use of affidavits in pleading, contained over one hundred sections—that is, over one hundred codes contained the same section on affidavits, or one substantially like it.
+Within each cluster, we sorted the sections chronologically, enabling us to see the development of the law from jurisdiction to jurisdiction over time.
 This method provides historians with a way of noticing small changes in the wording and substance of the law.
 Most discussions of algorithmic reading have focused on “distant reading,” or have balanced the claims of distant reading by using it as a means to enable close reading.
 This method of clustering, however, is a kind of algorithmic close reading.
 By deforming the texts—taking them out of the context of the codes and putting them into the context of their particular variations—we are able to pay attention to those variations.

 Take provisions regulating witness testimony as an example.
 At common law, parties and interested witnesses were not permitted to testify in their own causes.
 Field’s Code reversed this rule, expanding witness competency as widely as possible: any person “having organs of sense” was to be admitted as a witness in New York, with only the insane and very young children possibly exempted.
 As the code migrated West, however, legislators added racial exclusions to Field’s list.
-The cluster of sections in the appendix documents how California’s codifiers grafted earlier prohibitions from midwestern states into Field’s Code.
+The cluster of sections on witness competency shows that California’s codifiers grafted earlier prohibitions on African or Indian testimony from midwestern states into Field’s Code.
 Many other codes then evidenced a remarkable uniformity with California’s text (which later changed only to add “Mongolian” to the list of races).
-Iowa’s Code had a more minor influence, and Wyoming developed the only truly original section which made it explicit that the exclusion was based on the racist assumption that non-white peoples were infantilized, a connection only implicit in other jurisdictions.